teamcons/Assistant/README.md

 - Clipboard manager : Remembers past copied elements and toggle between them.
 Useful if you need to copy paste
 - Localization (I can German, French, and Spanish, only.
 Itd detect if the puter use those languages)
 - Saves state : Remembers what was enabled or not
+- OCR from screen

 ### Todo, maybe, idk
-- Switch clipboard by scrolling on icon
+- Switch clipboard entries by scrolling on icon in tray, with a tooltip to say what new latest entry is
-- OCR
 - Better localizations